 - Live support is just a chat bot

-MORE CHOICE:Windscribe lets free users unblock services from a far greater number of countries than others in this list.
-It’s relatively fast, too, and offers a solid set of security and privacy features, plus a native Firestick app.
+MORE CHOICE:Windscribe has VPN servers in more countries than its rivals.
+It also offers decent speeds, 256-bit encryption, and a native Amazon Fire TV app.
 Paying subscribers can cancel within three days (or before using their first 10GB of data) to receive a full refund.

 Take a look at our comprehensive Windscribe review.